afcarl/arokem.org/code/index.rst

 ---------

-`Vistasoft`__ is the code repository of the `Vistalab`__ at Stanford university.
-It contains functions for the analysis of BOLD fMRI and diffusion MRI data, including state-of-the-art methods for stimulus presentation, analysis and modeling of fMRI data from visual neuroscience experiments and powerful tools for the visualization of these data and the models derived from them.
-Most of the code is implemented in Matlab, with extensions in C/MEX.
-Below is a visualization of visual field maps in early visual areas on an inflated representation of the surface of the cortex in one hemisphere.
+`Vistasoft`__ is the code repository of the `Vistalab`__ at Stanford university, implemented mostly in Matlab.
+It contains functions for the analysis of BOLD fMRI and diffusion MRI data, including state-of-the-art methods for stimulus presentation, analysis and modeling of MRI data from visual neuroscience experiments and powerful tools for the visualization of these data and the models derived from them.
+Below is a representation of visual field maps in early visual areas on the surface of the cerebral cortex in one hemisphere.

 __ vistasoft_
 __ vista_